 Polar M460 GPS Review – With Strava Live Segments

-The Polar M460 as a product is the definition of polishing an existing device to for the current model year, but as the new features are mainly internal there is little visual flare with the M460.
+The Polar M460 as a product is the definition of polishing an existing device to for the current model year, but as the new features are mainly internal there is little visual flair with the M460.
 However, this is a cycling GPS positioned as an every man bike computer, a device to consider when you first move to a GPS, but with enough features to keep most keen cyclist happy too.

 You are not going to find high-end features which are considered “luxury” in the cycling world, such as an aero package, navigation, touch screen, or a colour display.
 Instead, you get the core of what is NEEDED in a cycle GPS, good battery, easy of use, compact packing and compelling features, oh and now Strava Live Segment integration.